Butler Summer Institute

-Students: please refer to the 2015 BSI Proposal 1/31 in the CHASE office) for detailed information on completing Mentors: here is the information form (updated for mentor letter of support (required for all BSI proposals).
+Students: please refer to the 2015 BSI Proposal

+(due 1/30 in the CHASE office) for detailed information Mentors: here is the information form (this is a of support (required for all BSI proposals).
 Your letter can either To assist you, past BSI participants offer their proposals for